bryon82/SailwindRadFixes/README.md

 ### Installation

-If updating remove RadFixes folders and/or RadFixes.dll files from previous installations.
+If updating, remove RadFixes folders and/or RadFixes.dll files from previous installations.

 Extract the downloaded zip.
 Inside the extracted RadFixes-\<version\> folder copy the RadFixes folder and paste it into the Sailwind/BepInEx/Plugins folder.